A CLASSIFICATION SYSTEM - how bad is my pain?

 In the practice one often finds that migraine has been misdiagnosed: Any severe headache is called a migraine.
 Not so.
 What makes true migraine headache difficult is that there are a number of causes.
 Food allergies, a problematic tooth or jaw joint, an eye problem, a neck condition.
 Read more ...

-Whiplash is pooh-poohed in many medical and insurance circles, but after nearly thirty years in practice, I have come to the conclusion that not many people escape completely unscathed from a car accident.
+Whiplash is pooh poohed in many medical and insurance circles, but after nearly thirty years in practice, I have come to the conclusion that not many people escape completely unscathed from a car accident.
 I am personally one of the lucky ones.
-I was hit from the side (the worst) some twenty years ago, and I have absolutely no problems.
-Perhaps because I was treated promptly by a colleague, and so didn't develop Immobilisation Arthritis.
+I was hit from the side, which is often the worst, because of damage to the uncovertebral joints of Luschka, some twenty years ago, and I have absolutely no problems.
+Perhaps because I was treated promptly by a colleague, and so didn't develop the dreaded immobilisation arthritis.

 It's now been proved beyond all doubt: FIXATIONS CAUSE ARTHRITIS.